 In this blog post, we will explore the process of creating SSH keys on an Ubuntu server and using these keys to connect to the server via Putty.
-To start, we will initially connect to the server using root as the username and password-based authentication.
+Initially, we will connect to the server using root as username and password.

 ssh-keygen -t rsa -b 4096 -C "test01"

-After entering this command, Press Enter to keep the same file name as shown which is id_rsa.
-You can either enter a passphrase to secure the SSH key pair or just press Enter to skip without a Password.
+After entering this command, Press Enter to keep the same file name as shown, which is id_rsa.
+You can either enter a passphrase to secure the SSH key pair, or press Enter to skip without a Password.

 - Type the command ls -al to check the .ssh folder.

-- Change the folder location to .ssh by using cd .ssh and then use ls -al to verify SSH Key Pair files created.
+- Change the folder location to .ssh using cd .ssh, and then

-- Next, you’ll need to copy the SSH public key into the “authorized_keys” file.
-If you don’t see an “authorized_keys” file in the “.ssh” folder, you can run the following command.
-This command will create the “authorized_keys” file and copy the SSH public key into it.
+- Next, copy the SSH public key into the authorized_keys file.
+Run the following command if you don’t see an authorized_keys file in the .ssh folder.
+This command will create the authorized_keys file and copy the SSH public key.

 cat ~/.ssh/id_rsa.pub >> authorized_keys